X

 Prepare to restart payments

 If you are enrolled in the Saving on a Valuable Education Plan, your loans have been in an administrative forbearance since summer 2024 due to the plan's legal challenges.
 You haven't been able to make payments, and your interest rate has been set to zero.
-This payment hold is temporary and will likely end soon.
+This payment hold is temporary and could end soon.

 It's a good idea to explore other income-driven repayment plans so you can plan for your new monthly payment.
 You can use the US Department of Education's Loan Simulator to estimate your payments and check eligibility for specific plans.